-7.1.6 How to determine whether your work area is too noisy:
+7.1.6.
+How to determine whether your work area is too noisy:

-The easiest way to know if your work area is too noisy is to check for hazardous-noise warning signs posted just outside the hazard areas or for warning labels on power tools or machines.
+The easiest way to know if your work area is too noisy is to check for hazardous noise warning signs posted just outside the hazard areas or for warning labels on power tools or machines.
 If you have to shout at someone 3 feet away from you to make yourself understood, the levels in that area may be exceeding 82 dBA.
-If you think your work area or machinery may be noise-hazardous, but no warning signs or labels are present, call Occupational Health at x36726 for noise monitoring support.
+If you think your work area or machinery may be noise-hazardous, but no warning signs or labels are present, contact Occupational Health at (x36726 or isc-dl-occ-health@mail.nasa.gov) for noise monitoring support.
 Occupational Health will complete the monitoring and report back to you in writing with their findings and recommendations.
 If your work area is too noisy, you will be notified that you may be included in the hearing conservation medical monitoring program (see paragraph 7.1.9).